 Substance Use Disorder Services

-Substance use disorder is critically impacting our young people, so we recently added a program called Creating Connections NH.
-Youth and young adults from ages 12 to 25, along with their family members, are able to access this highly effective program which is based on the Seven Challenges model of treatment.
+Substance use disorder is critically impacting our young people, so we recently added a program called The Seven Challenges®.
+Youth and young adults from ages 12 to 25, along with their family members, are able to access this highly effective program which is specifically designed to engage this age group..

 Child Impact Program